turbonomic/extractor-docs/page/entity.md

 title: Entity Object
 ---

 Every 10 minutes, the extractor sends JSON data to Kafka for individual entities.
-Each object has two top-level fields:
+Each entity object has two top-level fields:

 * `timestamp`: When the entity was broadcast
 * `entity`: The object that describes the given entity.